 Increasing focus on results vs activity helps to encourage flexibility.
 Without the need for physical presence, flexibility is key.
 Individuals have unique preferences that can improve the output of your organization.

 While there will be times that everyone needs to gather for meetings, don’t feel the need to force your employees to work the same 9 to 5.
 Have an early bird that likes to start early?
 Encourage them to work from 7 to 3.
-Have a fitness fanatic that enjoys a mid-day workout?
+Have you been a fitness fanatic that enjoys a mid-day workout?
 Encourage them to take an appropriate break.

-Understanding your team, and their preferences, is critical to effective leadership in a remote work environment.
+Understanding your team, and their preferences are critical to effective leadership in a remote work environment.
 Learn the ways your team is most effective and build a system that will support their success.

-A key factor in how well at team works together is how much they enjoy their organization’s culture.
+A key factor in how well a team works together is how much they enjoy their organization’s culture.
 Every company has some level of culture.
 This includes the fun items, like happy hours, but also helps drive how teams interact.

 Culture helps an individual’s attitude about project management.
 It impacts how disagreements should be handled.
 And it helps define the vision for the types of products and services that they provide.

 It is important for any company to share a culture and values.
 Instill strong values into employees and foster the continued belief in culture when managing a remote team.
 Because you can’t pop in on remote workers as frequently as you’d like, you need confidence that they are on the same page.